 - Digital Audio Workstation (DAW) production – Students will develop an understanding of how a digital audio workstation can be used creatively to produce music, manipulate audio and mix music.

-Students will also study three optional units.
+Pupils will also study three optional units.

 - Creative Synthesis and Sampling – Learners will explore the creative functions of synthesisers and samplers in making music and sound design.

 - Mixing and Mastering Techniques – This unit aims to give learners the skills to mix and master a digital audio workstation (DAW) project to a professional standard.

 - Commercial Music Production – Learners will explore the audio production techniques and ear-catching songwriting styles associated with commercial music.

 There are three main forms of assessment: external, internal and synoptic.

 - Examinations – all pupils take the same assessment at the same time, normally with a